Who Owns My Heart

 "Who Owns My Heart" is a song by American singer Miley Cyrus.
 The song was written by Cyrus, Antonina Armato, Tim James and Devrim Karaoglu, and produced by Armato and James.
-It was released on October 22, 2010 by Hollywood Records as the second and final single from Cyrus' third studio album Can't Be Tamed.
+It was released on October 22, 2010 in Germany by Hollywood Records as the second and final single from Cyrus' third studio album Can't Be Tamed.
 It would become her final overall release with Hollywood Records after signing with RCA Records in 2013.
 The song was written about the feelings a club's environment can lead someone to believe.
 "Who Owns My Heart" is musically club-oriented and driven by synths.
 Lyrically, the song speaks of meeting a potential love interest at a nightclub.

 The song garnered mixed reception from music critics; some argued it was dull and faceless, while others deemed it one of the best tracks on Can't Be Tamed.
-It reached the top 40 in Austria, Germany, and Russia.
+It reached the top 40 in Austria, Germany, Romania, and the Commonwealth of Independent States.
 A corresponding music video for "Who Owns My Heart" was directed by Robert Hales.
 It follows Cyrus throughout preparing herself for, arriving and dancing at a mansion party.
 The video was criticized by the Parents Television Council for its sexual elements.